Jay-Leigh/Jay-Leigh/README.md

 **`Enthusiastic Developer(Developer/Designer/Creator)`**

 Be it Software, Websites or even Mobile Applications, I am someone that leans towards the spark and aims to create light.
-Activiely striving to showcase my skill level by attempting to out level those around me.
+Actively striving to showcase my skill level by attempting to out level those around me.
 My dream is to get to a point where I can be a go to person on Stack Overflow.

 ---